TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Existing solutions to this problem could be but are not limited to, autonomous UAVs (Unmanned Aerial Vehicle), Tethered drones, and High-Altitude Loitering Relay (HAPS or Balloon-Based), yet none fully meet the CirceBot’s specifications.

-For instance, tethered drones like the Orion Heavy Lift support variable-height antennas to extend secure mobile networks by relaying communications between centralized command and contested assets.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For instance, tethered drones like the Orion Heavy Lift support variable-height antennas to extend secure mobile networks by relaying communications between centralized command and contested assets.
 Although capable of carrying a 4 kg payload at about 90 meters for up to 50 hours [3], they are built for aerial relaying rather than continuous cable deployment.
+This alternative fails to meet specifications such as physical deployment of 100 yards of ethernet cable, communication through the cable it is deploying, exceeding the $2000 dollar maximum, etc.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;High-altitude balloons offer a longer-lasting alternative as beyond-line-of-sight communication nodes when satellite links fall short.
 A helium-filled weather balloon can ascend to 100,000 feet and cover over 600 miles in diameter.
 Although these balloons offer impressive coverage and affordability, they are not designed for precise, on-demand cable deployment.
-Their operation is heavily influenced by weather conditions, and they lack the capability to navigate rugged, GPS-denied terrain [4].
+This alternative fails to meet the specificationssuch as physical deployment of the cable, communication through the cable, rechargable battery, etc. Their operation is also heavily influenced by weather conditions, and they lack the capability to navigate rugged, GPS-denied areas [4].

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unmanned aerial vehicles, like the BOREY 20 Fixed-Wing UAV, can deploy lightweight Ethernet cables using advanced navigation methods such as LiDAR.
-Nevertheless, their dependence on preprogrammed flight paths and GPS, along with imprecise cable management, creates challenges for proper Ethernet installation.
-This project addresses these issues through a dedicated, hardwired approach [5].
+Nevertheless, their dependence on preprogrammed flight paths, along with imprecise cable management, creates challenges for proper Ethernet installation [5].
+This approach also fails to meeet specifications such as the ability to navigate in GPS denied environemtns (as they use GPS to fly their path), exceeding the $2000 maximum, communication through the cable, etc.
 ___
 #### VII.
 MEASURES OF SUCCESS